jhliu17/matrixstitcher/README.md

 # Matrix Stitcher (under development)

-A matrix wrapper of numpy for educational purposes in which combine the advantage of eager and lazy execution.
-It run dynamically and automatically track your elementary transformations applied on the origin matrix.
+A numpy wrapper for learning matrix analysis that combines the advantage of eager and lazy execution.
+It runs dynamically and automatically tracks your elementary transformations applied on the origin matrix.

 - Intuitive implementation for educational purposes
 - Index from 1 which is consistent with the mathematical declaration
 - Dynamicaly track the elementary transformations applied on the orgin matrix
-- Easily extend your operation
+- Easily extend your operations

 ## Quick Guide
 ```python